Skip to main content

 Use Caution

-Moon Phase Charging: Celestite responds beautifully to full moon charging — place it in direct moonlight overnight to cleanse and recharge its celestial energy.
-The full moon is particularly potent for Celestite as the lunar energy resonates with the stone's feminine, receptive nature.
-For dream work, charge Celestite under the waning moon to release unwanted energies before sleep.
-Sound healing with singing bowls is an excellent non-contact cleansing method that resonates with Celestite's high vibration.
+Moon Phase Charging: Place Celestite in direct moonlight overnight during the full moon to cleanse and recharge it.
+The full moon is the traditional choice for this stone.
+For dream work, some practitioners prefer the waning moon to release unwanted energy before sleep.
+Sound healing with singing bowls is also effective and avoids any risk of moisture damage.

 Avoid the following: